fingerprintjs/fingerprint-pro-akamai-proxy-integration/README.md

 _Fingerprint Akamai Proxy Integration_ is responsible for proxying identification and agent-download requests between your website and Fingerprint through your Akamai infrastructure.
 The integration consists of a set of property rules you need to add to your Akamai property configuration.
 The property rules template is available in this repository.

 ## 🚧 Requirements and expectations

 * **Integration in Beta**: Please report any issues to our support team.

 * **Limited to Enterprise plan**:   The Akamai Proxy Integration is accessible and exclusively supported for customers on the **Enterprise** Plan.
 Other customers are encouraged to use [Custom subdomain setup](https://dev.fingerprint.com/docs/custom-subdomain-setup) or [Cloudflare Proxy Integration](https://dev.fingerprint.com/docs/cloudflare-integration).

 * **Manual updates occasionally required**: The underlying data contract in the identification logic can change to keep up with browser updates.
 Using the Akamai Proxy Integration might require occasional manual updates on your side.
 Ignoring these updates will lead to lower accuracy or service disruption.

-## How to install using Terraform (overview)
+## How to install with Terraform

-:warning:  This section assumes you use Terraform to manage your site infrastructure on Akamai and that your site uses the `latest` Akamai rule format.
+> :warning:  This section assumes you use Terraform to manage your site infrastructure on Akamai and that your site uses the `latest` Akamai rule format.
 If your Akamai property uses a different rule format or a different deployment method, please contact our [support team](https://fingerprint.com/support/).
+>

-This is a quick overview of the installation setup.
+> This is a quick overview of the installation setup.
 For detailed step-by-step instructions, see the [Akamai proxy integration guide in our documentation](https://dev.fingerprint.com/docs/akamai-proxy-integration#step-21--add-variable-blocks-to-your-rules-template).

 1. Go to Fingerprint **Dashboard** > [**API Keys**](https://dashboard.fingerprint.com/api-keys) and click **Create Proxy Key** to create a proxy secret.
-You will use it later to authenticate your requests to Fingeprint APIs.
+You will use it later to authenticate your requests to Fingerprint APIs.
 2. Add the following variable blocks to the Akamai property [Rules template](https://techdocs.akamai.com/terraform/docs/pm-ds-rules-template) in your Terraform configuration file.
 If you are using a plain JSON file instead of a rules template, reach out to our [support team](https://fingerprint.com/support/).

     ```tf